Inspq/OfflineAccessPOC/README.md

 	2) He is redirected to Keycloak to authenticate.
 	3) He do the authentication.
 	4) He is redirected to the web UI.
-	5) He request an offline token
+	5) The application request an offline token
 	6) The application persists the token for 24 hours.
-	7) a couple of hours later, the request is sent to the API using the offline token
+	7) After a logout, the user can access without authentication to the offline section of the web application to do a request to the API using the offline token
 	8) We can see in the log that the request have been done using the offline token.

 Requirements